mashb1t/susops-cli/README.md

     return "SOCKS5 127.0.0.1:<socks_port>";
 ```

-This condition matches the exact domain (example.com) and one level of subdomains (e.g., sub.example.com).
+This condition matches the exact domain (example.com) and all levels of subdomains (e.g., bar.foo.example.com).
-It does not include two or more levels of subdomains (e.g., sub.sub.example.com).
-If you want to include those, feel free to add another rule.

 Only matching (sub)domains are tunneled through the SOCKS proxy.
 Others use direct connections.

 </details>